Skip to main content

 First and foremost, you need to identify which information is your most valuable intellectual property, where it’s located, and who truly needs to access it.

 When it comes to technology specialists, you can’t help but give them access to relevant resources.
 However, you should only grant them the exact access rights they need to do their job.
-Use advanced access management solutions to prevent unauthorized personnel from accessing your intellectual property.
+Consider using advanced access management solutions to prevent unauthorized personnel from accessing your intellectual property.

 You can turn to robust user activity monitoring and user and entity behavior analytics (UEBA) tools to reinforce the protection of your organization’s intellectual property.
-Such solutions can help you detect suspicious activity within your network, block it, and gather detailed evidence for further investigations.
+Such solutions can help you detect suspicious activity within your network, ensure a prompt response to security incidents, and gather detailed evidence for further investigations.

 Consider deploying copy prevention or USB management solutions that would make it impossible for employees to copy sensitive data or use an unapproved USB device.